tillbiskup/cwepr/docs/roadmap.rst

 * Implement handling of "RT" as temperature value in the infofile.

-* Import and store filter mode from Magnettech data -> changes in the metadata
+* Import and store filter mode from Magnettech data

+    * change metadata (done)

+    * adapt infofile-importer (in every importer)

 * Magnettech: Choose between raw data and data filtered during measurement.